zzzprojects/docs/entityframeworkcore.com/pages/model/model-relationships.md

 }
 ```

-The Book and BookCategory have one-to-many relationship and Category and BookCategory have also one-to-many relationship.
+The Book and BookCategory have a one-to-many relationship and Category and BookCategory also have a one-to-many relationship.
 Now we need to configure the relationship using Fluent API.

 ```csharp